spacepumpkin/Signsetta/README.md

 Features
 =============
-- ## Search on the main page for a specific card
+- ## _Search on the main page for a specific card_
 ![](./gifs/signsetta-search-1.gif)
-- ## Once signed in, have access to all the cards, cards by category, and your own saved cards.
+- ## _Once signed in, have access to all the cards, cards by category, and your own saved cards._
 ![](./gifs/signsetta-cards-2.gif)
-- ## Flip cards over with just a single click
+- ## _Flip cards over with just a single click_
-- ## Play a fingerspelling game to solidify what you've learned and put your knowledge to use.
+- ## _Play a fingerspelling game to solidify what you've learned and put your knowledge to use._
 ![](./gifs/signsetta-game-1.gif)
-- ## Adjust the speed that letters appear, or change the length of your practice word.
+- ## _Adjust the speed that letters appear, or change the length of your practice word._
 ![](./gifs/signsetta-game-2.gif)

 Future Additions to the Project
 =============
+- ### Going beyond flash cards with basic lessons to get users started
+- ### Additional practice games
+- ### Additional styling to unify the website theme

 Team Members
 =============